A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance: Experiment

-\textbf{Comparison between Gearbox and Reticulum}.
-Gearbox assumes that the adversarial population in the system ($P_{a-run}$) is static, unknown but below $P_a$ where $P_{a-run}\leq P_a\leq 33\%$.
-It continually refines shard sizes and liveness thresholds until an optimal arrangement is attained, where the adversarial population is conquered.
-However, Gearbox only discussed the mechanisms for when and how to rebuild a shard and to enlarge its size, which is very high level and lacks detailed designs.
-Therefore, we may not simulate the performance when rebuilding shards.
-But we do know how many overlapping shards a node is in after shards switch gears.
-Gearbox recommend the usage of four gears corresponding to liveness values of $10\%$, $20\%$, $25\%$ and $30\%$ within a shard.
-To align with our work, we additionally use a gear of $49\%$.
 With a given $P_{a-run}$ ratio of adversarial nodes globally, we simulate the following process: At the beginning, every shard is built at the same size using $L=10\%$.
 We check if a shard contains more than $L$ of adversarial nodes, if so we rebuild it with a larger gear.
 This process is repeated until there is no shard that has an adversarial population of more than its gear.
 We then know the overlapping situation.
 We calculate the performance accordingly.
-Fig.~\ref{fig:GearboxThroughput} shows, with different $P_{a-run}$, the comparison between Reticulum and Gearbox after every shard of Gearbox has found a stable gear.
+Fig.~\ref{fig:GearboxThroughputfull} shows, with different $P_{a-run}$, the comparison between Reticulum and Gearbox after every shard of Gearbox has found a stable gear.